-If you are the owner or beneficiary of a life insurance policy issued in Texas, it is important to understand your rights under the policy.
+If you are the owner or beneficiary of a life insurance policy issued in Texas, it is important to understand your rights under the policy as well as the specific Life Insurance Beneficiary Rules in Texas.
 Keep reading and contact the life insurance lawyers at the Boonswang Law Firm with any questions you may have.

 Who can be a life insurance beneficiary in Texas?